songrunxian/dataAnalysis-Scripts/README.md

 A personal collection of frequently used scripts for bioinformatics analysis.

 ## 📂 Overview
-This repository contains reusable R scripts commonly used in my daily bioinformatics workflows, including data merging, visualization, statistical analysis, and pre-processing.
+This repository contains reusable code scripts commonly used in my daily bioinformatics workflows, including data merging, visualization, statistical analysis, and pre-processing.
 Each script is designed to be modular, command-line friendly, and easy to integrate into pipelines.

 ## 📜 Scripts Included